hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_minimalist_graphic_of_a_futuristic_workspace_with__e06eece0-8eb1-4104-a195-a3f2518607d1-0_2.content.md

 ## Contact Us

 Have any questions or feedback?
 We'd love to hear from you!
-Contact us at [email protected] or follow us on [Twitter](#) for updates and tips on productivity.
+Contact us at me@pavolhejny.com or follow us on [Twitter](#) for updates and tips on productivity.

 ---